w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 guarantees.
 It is deterministic, consensus-sensitive, and friendly to metering.
 Unlike other VMs, the PVM lacks complexity and excessive opinionation.

-WASM, while optimized for web use cases, presents challenges with stack management, particularly in handling continuations.
+Wasm, while optimized for web use cases, presents challenges with stack management, particularly in handling continuations.
 RISC-V addresses this issue by placing the stack in memory, facilitating continuations handling naturally without additional complexity.

-Additionally, the PVM demonstrates exceptional execution speeds, especially when run on conventional hardware like X64 and ARM, offering advantages such as free metering compared to WASM.
+Additionally, the PVM demonstrates exceptional execution speeds, especially when run on conventional hardware like X64 and ARM, offering advantages such as free metering compared to Wasm.

 The incorporation of RISC-V-enabled continuations is poised to establish a new standard for scalable coding across multi-core platforms like JAM.
 Asynchronous, parallelized architectures are